 To prepare for this new requirement, employees and students need to complete the enrollment

 process.
-For an overview of the set up process, click here.
+Watch the video of an overview of the set up process.

 - DUO Security app for mobile devices with one-tap authentication (can be downloaded